StanForever/awesome-websites/README.md

 * [http://www.didthanoskill.me](http://www.didthanoskill.me/) : Did Thanos kill you?
 Check it out here.
 * [https://devhints.io](https://devhints.io/) : A modest collection of cheatsheets for almost everything.
 * [https://www.deadmansswitch.net](https://www.deadmansswitch.net/) : Have emails sent when you die.
+* [https://dnschecker.org](https://dnschecker.org/) : DNS Checker provides free dns lookup service for checking domain name server records against a randomly selected list of DNS servers in different corners of the world.
+Do a quick look up for any domain name and check DNS data collected from all location for confirming that website is completely propagated or not worldwide.

 ## E :
 * [https://explainshell.com](https://explainshell.com/) : Write down a command-line to see the help text that matches each argument. :shell: